Selling a buy-to-let property

 - Expensive vacant periods: One of the keys to a profitable rental property is wide appeal.
 If you’re finding that your property is not the right fit for rental demand in the area, you may find yourself facing expensive vacant periods.

-- Increased legislation: Increased legislation has created greater administration responsibilities.
+- Increased legislation and a ban on admin fees: Increased legislation has created greater administration responsibilities, but landlords and have been banned from charging administrative fees.
 For many landlords, especially those who manage a buy-to-let property as an addition to their main career, this increased time demand has made the prospect of rental property significantly less attractive.

 Can a landlord sell a rental property with tenants